Actively Recruiting

 • Ability to undergo MRI.

-• Ability and willingness to travel to a proton therapy center if randomized to proton therapy.
+• Ability and willingness to travel to a proton therapy center if randomized to that arm.

-• Women of child-bearing potential must agree to use effective contraception during radiotherapy, chemotherapy, and for 1 year after chemotherapy.
+• Women of child-bearing potential must use effective contraception during radiotherapy, chemotherapy, and for 1 year after chemotherapy.

 • Ability to understand study information and treatment.